Asif-Ejaz/adaptivefer/README.md

 ## CycleGAN

-### Fine Tune CycleGAN
+### Models Fine-Tuned with CycleGAN Translated Images

-Our Second approach was to translate source domain images into target domain images and then fine tune our models using these translated images.
-Below are the reported accuracies for VGG16 & ResNet18 on target dataset1 & target dataset2.
+Our Second approach was to translate source domain images into target domain images and then fine tune our models using these translated images.We trained seven different CycleGAN models, one for each emotion, to transalate source into target domain.Below are the reported accuracies for VGG16 & ResNet18 when fine-tuned with CycleGAN transalted images.

 <table class="table table-bordered">
   <thead class="thead-dark">